EricPascolo/CHECK/README.md

     check --check linpack@x86 --install

-For each **CHECKTEST**, **CHECK** return a **mark** ( e.g. OK,DOWN,WARNING ) defined in multibenchmark analysis class, you can personalize your analysis and call it with another sepcific flag:
+For each **CHECKTEST**, **CHECK** return a **mark** ( e.g. OK,DOWN,WARNING ) defined in multibenchmark_analysis class.
+You can personalize your analysis and call it with another specific flag:

     check --check linpack@x86,stream@x86 --analysis simple

-**CHECK** provide a very flexible environment; indeed you can define at runtime the CHECKTEST directory,loglevel and logfile overwriting the configuration loaded from file.
+**CHECK** provides a very flexible environment; indeed you can define at runtime the CHECKTEST directory,loglevel and logfile overwriting the configuration loaded from file.
 To change the **CHECKTEST** directory you can use this flag ( abbr. -checkTD):

     check --check my_personal_linpack --checktest_directory $HOME/my_personal_checktest